 The Group employs loss (claims) development tables as a means of measuring actual claims compared with previous estimates.
 Claims are typically resolved within one year and are assessed on a case-by-case basis.

-- a) Insurance risk ... continued - v) Claims development ...continued
+v) Claims development ... continued

 Claims development - insurance ... continued